jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-09-07-getting-started-with-pyflink-on-aws-part-3/index.md

 #### Application Configuration

-In the application configuration section, we can specify details of the application code, VPC, environment properties, and Flink application.
-They will be illustrated below.
+In the application configuration section, we can specify details of the application code, VPC, environment properties, and application itself.

-##### Application Code Configurationl
+##### Application Code Configuration

 The application package (*kda-package.zip*) is uploaded into the default S3 bucket using the *aws_s3_object* Terraform resource.
 Then it can be used as the code content by specifying the bucket and key names.